elifesciences-publications/OlfactoryReceptorDistribution/README.md

 # Adaptation of olfactory receptor abundances for efficient coding
-This repository contains the code for reproducing all the results from the paper.
+This repository contains the code for reproducing all the results from Teşileanu et al., 'Adaptation of olfactory receptor abundances for efficient coding'. eLife, 2019. http://dx.doi.org/10.7554/eLife.39279.
 We also share the data necessary for obtaining our results, with many thanks to the authors of Hallem&Carlson (Cell, 2006), Saito *et al.* (Science signaling, 2009), and Ibarra-Soria *et al.* (eLife, 2017) both for collecting the data and for agreeing to share it with us and to allow us to share it on GitHub.
 More details in the [Data sources](#data-sources) section below.

 ## Installation